||ROCK AND METAL PUB QUIZ

-Something I started doing recently for a bit of fun was a Rock and Metal Pub Quiz.
-The next one is this week on Wednesday 3rd July at the Intrepid Fox pub on 15 St Giles High St, WC2H, in the centre of London's West End.
+Something I started doing for a bit of fun was a Rock and Metal Pub Quiz.
+It takes place on the first Wednesday of every month at the Soho Rocks Bar in the centre of London's West End.
 I'm doing it there every first Wednesday of the month.

 I've always liked the fun of a pub quiz.
 Trying to remember long forgotten facts and figures while drinking beer with a team of friends is a mind strengthening task I believe.
 Normal pub quizzes usually have questions on general knowledge and current affairs.
 That's quite a good laugh but surely there's more to life?

 Article continues below...

 I've taken part in pub quizzes before when a round of music questions has come up.
 "You'll be good at this" my team mates have said "you play music".